InessTaieb/dataminig_tweeter/README.md

 stream.filter(track = keywords_to_track)
 ```

+In this section we are going to focus on the most important part of the analysis.
+In general rule the tweet are composed by several strings that we have to clean before working correctly with the data.
 # Deleting empty columns:

 ``` to_drop = ['in_reply_to_status_id','contributors','geo', 'withheld_in_countries', 'place', 'in_reply_to_status_id_str',
            'in_reply_to_user_id', 'in_reply_to_user_id_str', 'in_reply_to_screen_name', 'coordinates','retweeted_status-user-screen_name',
            'retweeted_status-text','display_text_range', 'quoted_status_id','quoted_status_id_str','quoted_status','quoted_status_permalink',